-As we told in our first blogpost, we will always try to be as honest as we can while traveling.
+We will always try to be as honest in our posts as we can.
 If we have a bad experience, we will not hide it to make our travels seem like the perfect life experience.
 Because, let’s face it, nothing is perfect.

 We’re currently in Australia with a Working Holiday Visa, and it’s possible to get a second year visa if you have completed three months, or 88 days of specified work, such as agricultural, mining or construction work in regional Australia during your first year in Australia.
 The most common job among backpackers to get their 2nd year visa is farm work or fruit picking.

 Trying to get our Second Year Visa in Australia

 We eventually decided to get our 2nd year visa with a farm job or fruit picking job.
 Not that we wanted to stay another year immediately after our first visa expires, but if you don’t do the three months of farm work it’s not possible to get your 2nd year Holiday Working Visa at all.
 So we thought, why not just do the three months now?
 Save up some money, get an unique experience and that way we can always go back to Australia after a few years of traveling to other countries.
 Well, unfortunately it wasn’t as easy as we thought.